andremmfaria/route53-dynamic-dns/README.md

 ```

 ## Recommendations
-I recommend using OpenDNS to discover your external ip
+I recommend using OpenDNS to discover your external ip using this command:
-Command:
 ```shell
 sh dig +short myip.opendns.com @resolver1.opendns.com
 ```